Marcus Pettersson: Pittsburgh Penguins

 Pettersson with the Penguins in the 2024–25 season.

 During the 2018–19 season, on 3 December 2018, Pettersson was traded by the Ducks to the Pittsburgh Penguins in exchange for Daniel Sprong.
 He scored his first goal with the Penguins on 7 February 2019, against the Florida Panthers.

 On 12 September 2019, Pettersson re-signed with the Penguins on a one-year contract worth $874,125.
 On 28 January 2020, Pettersson signed a five-year, $20.125 million contract extension with the Penguins.

 On 9 March 2023, Pettersson recorded an assist for his 100th NHL point.
 Pettersson was placed on long-term injured reserve after suffering an injury on 18 March 2023.
 He returned to the line-up on 13 April after missing 12 games.

 Pettersson was injured on 14 December 2024, and was placed on injured reserve.
 He was activated from injured reserve on 31 December.

 Vancouver Canucks

 On 31 January 2025, Pettersson was traded to the Vancouver Canucks along with forward Drew O'Connor, in exchange for forward Danton Heinen, defenceman Vincent Desharnais, right wing prospect Melvin Fernström and a conditional 2025 first-round pick.
-On February 5, Pettersson signed a six-year, $33 million contract extension with the Canucks.
+On 5 February, Pettersson signed a six-year, $33 million contract extension with the Canucks.

+New York Rangers

+On 1 July 2026, Pettersson was traded to the New York Rangers in exchange for a top 10 protected 2030 first-round pick, waiving his no-movement clause in the process.